Grant Process: Frequently Asked Questions

 2. Florida Department of Agriculture and Consumer Services (FDACS): Registered to solicit contributions and annual report is current.

-3. Florida Department of State, Division of Corporations: Registered to do business in Florida and 2023 annual report filed.
+3. Florida Department of State, Division of Corporations: Registered to do business in Florida and current annual report filed.

 4.Non-discrimination policy: Must be inclusive of sexual orientation and gender identity/expression.